|

 Obertal area (shown here) and at the Gutshof, leading toward the Obersalzberg central

 area.
-These tunnels do not join today, but they may have been planned
+These tunnels do not join today, but they were evidently planned

 photos below.) |